KansasCityWomeninTechnology/cocktails-worksheets/docs/css/05-text-icons/README.md

    > [!EXTRACREDIT]
    > Often you'll want to provide backup fonts for the page to fall back on in case it can't load the chosen font.
 A common fallback for sans-serif fonts might include Arial, Helvetica, sans-serif.
 For serif fonts it might include "Times New Roman", Times, serif as backups.
    >
-   > You can see the fallback fonts in action if you remove the "@import" statement for the fonts in your _styles.css_ file, save your file, and view the page.
+   > You can see the fallback fonts in action if you remove the "**@import**" statement for the fonts in your _styles.css_ file, save your file, and view the page.
 Notice how the font changes.

    > [!INFO]
    > Learn more by reading [MDN documentation on font family](https://developer.mozilla.org/en-US/docs/Web/CSS/font-family).